 Notes from the sysadmin during installation:

-env before and after loading the Qiime2 environment with Conda, then used that to create the module file.
+env before and after loading the Qiime2 environment with Conda.